3 Reasons Why You Should Add Probiotics To Your Daily Diet

 Probiotics maintain the balance

-In our natural state, the balance of microbes within our gut is such that we can have a normalised body functions.
+In our natural state, the balance of microbes within our gut is such that we can have a normalised body function.
 But the way our lifestyles have changed over the years, it has played havoc with our natural balance.

 This has led to an imbalance in our gut flora leading to various problems like indigestion, infections, lower immunity etc.